-Dreams of my Father was published in 1995.
-That was when the former President was getting his feet wet in the political world.
+Dreams From my Father was published in 1995 when the former President was getting his feet wet in the political world.
 Before that, Obama had accomplishments on his resume that made him stand out.
 In 1990, Obama became the first African-American president of the Harvard Law Review.